Pisces311/cse428_22fall/readme.txt

 This part of code helps include .cpp along with .h so this approach solve the problem while separate declaration and definition at the same time.

+3. Design of deck output: When designing our output for both Deck: 1) For each card, we first insert rank into ostream and then insert suit into ostream. (e.g. 2C) 2) Between each card, we add a space as the lab instruction.
+3) For both deck, when we has output a whole list of one suit (e.g. 2C 3C 4C 5C 6C 7C 8C 10C 9C JC QC KC AC), we put a line break and turn to the next suit.
+This can make our output more readable and clear.